 4. Configure Role Collection mappings

 The final configuration step is to define Role Collection mappings in order to give authorizations to users to the CF applications.
-This will be done with the Groups attribute as explained above.
+This will be done with the Groups attribute as explained in the step 2.

 Go to Security > Trust Configurations > [Azure AD entry] > Role Collection Mappings, and configure it according to the Role Collections that you have for your applications.